spawner1145/TeaCache/README.md

 - [Ruyi-Models](https://github.com/IamCreateAI/Ruyi-Models) supports TeaCache.
 Thanks [@cellzero](https://github.com/cellzero).
 - [ComfyUI-TangoFlux](https://github.com/LucipherDev/ComfyUI-TangoFlux) supports TeaCache.
 Thanks [@LucipherDev](https://github.com/LucipherDev).

+## Instruction for Supporting Other Models 🤖
+- **Welcome for PRs to support other models.**
+- If the custom model is based on or has similar model structure to the models we've supported, you can try to directly transfer TeaCache to the custom model.
+For example,  rescaling coefficients for CogVideoX-5B can be directly applied to CogVideoX1.5, ConsisID and rescaling coefficients for FLUX can be directly applied to TangoFlux.
+- Otherwise, you can refer to these successful attempts, e.g., [1](https://github.com/ali-vilab/TeaCache/issues/20), [2](https://github.com/ali-vilab/TeaCache/issues/18).

 ## TeaCache for HunyuanVideo
 Please refer to [TeaCache4HunyuanVideo](./TeaCache4HunyuanVideo/README.md).